Need help now? Call 403-815-3040 or book your consultation.

 - Don’t brush aggressively

-Small habits can make a big difference in managing sensitivity.
+Small changes can make a big difference in managing sensitivity.

 Cold Sensitive Teeth?
 When to Visit a Dentist in Calgary

-At Jacksonport Dental, Dr. Richa Bhatnagar focuses on identifying the root cause of dental sensitivity to cold before recommending treatment.
+At Jacksonport Dental, we focus on identifying the root cause before recommending treatment.

 - Comprehensive dental exams